 Handling client data responsibly and taking effective measures to ensure information security and data protection are a top priority at Aareal Bank Group.
-We observe banking secrecy and comply with the provisions of the German Data Protection Act (Bundesdatenschutzgesetz - BDSG) and specific pieces of legislation, as well as the data protection regulations applicable in the other countries in which we are active.
-Internal guidelines and instructions are used to inform employees of the legal requirements in relation to data protection.
-We also undergo voluntary external data protection audits and certification processes.
+We observe banking secrecy obligations and comply with the provisions of the EU General Data Protection Regulation (GDPR), the provisions of the German Data Protection Act (Bundesdatenschutzgesetz - BDSG) and specific pieces of legislation, as well as the data protection regulations applicable in the other countries in which we are active.
+Internal guide-lines, instructions and training courses are used to inform employees of the legal requirements in relation to data protection, and to raise their awareness of them.
+We also undergo voluntary external audits and certification processes.